+T T EDU 411 (Participatory) Multicultural Practicum 40 A placement consistent with the candidate's prospective area of licensure is expected.
+This placement is expected to inform candidates as they envision how they intend to use assessment in their future setting; in their course final, they will be asked to summarize assessment practices used in their clinical setting and provide one visual artifact or representation of these practices; additionally, they will discuss how their cooperating teacher used data to inform decisions made in their setting.
+Cooperating teacher will complete a final evaluation electronically.
+This clinical experience usually occurs in the third or fourth year of education course progression.
 Occurs over 5 full and, preferably, consecutive school days in a diverse school setting.
 Participation in class activities and assistance with learners is required during this placement.
 A grade placement consistent with the candidate's prospective area of licensure is expected.
 Teacher candidates are required to teach 2 lessons in the clinical setting.
 Be fully immersed in the day with the learners and cooperating teacher.
 Final assessment reflects on the clinical experience.
 Course closes with a "debriefing" conversation about the clinical experience.
 Cooperating teacher will complete a final evaluation electronically.
-Elementary evaluation electronically.
-Endorsement EDU 340 (Participatory) Methods of Teaching Math and Science in K-8 15 This clinical experience usually occurs in the third or fourth year of the teacher candidate's progression through Education coursework.
+Elementary End EDU 332 (Participatory) Methods of Teaching Literacy in K-8 15 This clinical experience usually occurs in the third or fourth year of the teacher candidate's progression through their Education coursework.
 Participation in class activities and assistance with learners is required during this placement.
+Placement in a grade K-5 classroom.
+Teach 2 literacy lessons in the clinical setting.
+EDU 340 (Participatory) Methods of Teaching Math and Science in K-8 15 This clinical experience usually occurs in the third or fourth year of the teacher candidate's progression through Education coursework.
+Participation in class activities and assistance with learners is required during this placement.
 Placement in grades 2-6 elementary classroom in math.
-Teach 2 math lessons in the clinical setting peer.
-Present one science lesson with a Waldorf peer during class time.
-Cooperating teacher will complete a final evaluation electronically.
-EDU 350 (Participatory) Methods of Teaching Movement/Music/ Art/Drama in K-8 15 This clinical experience usually occurs in the third or fourth year of the teacher candidate's progression through Education coursework.
-Participation in class activities and assistance with learners is required during this placement.
-Placement in grades K-3 elementary classroom with opportunities in music, physical education, and/or art.
-Teach at least 2 lessons (#1-Movement or Music [sometime in October] and #2-Art or Drama [sometime in November]).
-Candidates should do an audio and video recording of their lesson presentations.
-Cooperating teacher will complete a final evaluation electronically.
-EDU 360 (Participatory) Methods of Teaching Reading, Language Arts, and Social Studies in K-8 15 This clinical experience usually occurs in the third or fourth year of education course progression.
-Participation in class activities and social studies instruction is required during this placement.
+Teach 2 math lessons in the clinical setting.
+Present one science lesson with a Waldorf